pyscf/pyscf.github.io/source/install.rst

 tblis
 ------------------- ---------------------------------------------------------

-There are a couple of methods to install the external libraries.
+There are a couple of methods to install the extended modules.

 * Pypi command.
 For pypi newer than 19.0, projects that are hosted on github can be installed in command line::